 A powerful Uzbekistani tennis talent who climbed into the world's top 60 with a game built on relentless baseline aggression.

-Kamilla Rakhimova's tennis journey is a story of geographical and competitive transition.
-Born in Russia, she chose to represent Uzbekistan, carving a distinct path on the WTA tour.
-Her game is defined by a formidable serve and flat, penetrating groundstrokes that she uses to dictate play from the back of the court.
-The 2024 season marked her major breakthrough, as a series of deep runs at tour-level events propelled her ranking into the top 60 for the first time, cementing her status as Uzbekistan's leading player.
-Her ascent has brought new attention to tennis in Central Asia, making her a standard-bearer for a nation eager for sporting success.
+Kamilla Rakhimova reached the top 60 in the WTA rankings for the first time in 2024, becoming Uzbekistan's leading player.
+Born in Russia, she chose to represent Uzbekistan.
+Her game features a formidable serve and flat, penetrating groundstrokes that dictate play from the back of the court.
+Deep runs at tour-level events that season marked her major breakthrough.
+Her ascent has brought new attention to tennis in Central Asia, making her a standard-bearer for the nation.

 1997–2012